isaacbaccah/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 - ls -la  this is used to list directory content in long form, including hidden files

-5 - ls -la  this is
+5 - ls -la  this is used to display current directory contents in long format with user and group id displayed

 6 - mkdir /tmp/my_first_directory   this is used to creat the my_first_directory dir inside tmp directory